This article is about laptop overheating solutions.

-Why does my laptop overheat is a common question.
+Why is my laptop overheating is a common question.
 If you use your laptop regularly you’re probably used to the fact that it gets hot while running.
-What’s not normal or desired is the laptop to get too hot and overheat.
+What’s not normal or desired is for the laptop to get too hot and overheat.

 - How Can I Prevent My Laptop From Overheating?